 Does saturated fat increase the risk for heart disease?

 In March 2010 the American Journal of Clinical Nutrition published an article called “Metaanalysis of Prospective Cohort Studies Evaluating Association of Saturated Fat with Cardiovascular Disease”.
 This scientific paper indicates that there is no association between the consumption of saturated fat and cardiovascular disease.

-Main stream recommendation on diet and nutrition have for many years emphasized that a healthy diet should include 50-60% of carbohydrates, 25-35% fat and 10-20% protein.
-The highly respected Physicians Committee for Responsible Medicine has warned against some parts of the Atkins Diet and indicated that the amount of protein is to high and that the diet supports the consumption of to much cholesterol and saturated fats.
-It is interesting that, despite all the strong critics the Atkins diet has survived the test of time and is now accepted by many experts.
+Mainstream recommendation on diet and nutrition have for many years emphasized that a healthy diet should include 50-60% of carbohydrates, 25-35% fat and 10-20% protein.
+The highly respected Physicians Committee for Responsible Medicine has warned against some parts of the Atkins Diet and indicated that the amount of protein is too high and that the diet supports the consumption of too much cholesterol and saturated fats.
+It is interesting that despite all the strong critics the Atkins diet has survived the test of time and is now accepted by many experts.

 Many scientific studies have indicated that low carbohydrate diets may indeed be very effective to treat obesity.
 Many respected universities and medical clinics, like the Mayo Clinic, consider low carbohydrate diets to be important tools to fight obesity.
-Research indicates that low carbohydrate diets may improve diabetic control, increase HDL cholesterol (the “good cholesterol) and lower the amount of triglycerides in the blood which is considered positive.
+Research indicates that low-carbohydrate diets may improve diabetic control, increase HDL cholesterol (the “good cholesterol) and lower the concentration of triglycerides in the blood which is considered positive.